shadow/shadow/docs/system_configuration.md

 # System Configs and Limits

 Some Linux system configuration changes are needed to run large-scale Shadow simulations (more than about 1000 processes).
+If you're just trying Shadow or running small simulations, you can skip these steps.

 ## Number of Open Files